emca-it/Energy-Log-Server-7.x/08-00-00-Alert_module/08-00-00-Alert_module.md

 If both of the above alerts are met within no more than 5 minutes and the values of the "port_number" field are related to each other, the alert rule is triggered.
 It is possible to use logical connectives such as: OR, AND, NOR, NAND, XOR.

 ### Chain

+Rule matches when a complex, logical criteria is met.
+Rule can be use for alert data correlation.

 An example of using the Chain rule type.